Kunčice pod Ondřejníkem

 Kunčice pod Ondřejníkem is a municipality and village in Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 2,500 inhabitants.

 Etymology

 The name Kunčice is derived from the personal name Kunz.
 He was an official at Hukvaldy Castle.
-The village was named Kunčice, Hrubé Kunčice, from 1848 Velké Kunčice and from 1924 Kunčice pod Ondřejníkem (referring to the nearby Ondřejník massif).
+The village was named Kunčice, then Hrubé Kunčice, from 1848 Velké Kunčice and from 1924 Kunčice pod Ondřejníkem (referring to the nearby Ondřejník massif).

 Geography

 Kunčice pod Ondřejníkem is located about 15 km southwest of Frýdek-Místek and 28 km south of Ostrava.
 It lies mostly in the Moravian-Silesian Foothills, only the southern part extends into the Moravian-Silesian Beskids.
 The highest point is the Skalka mountain at 964 m above sea level.
 The Tichávka Stream originates here and flows across the municipality.

 History

 The first written mention of Kunčice is from 1581, when there was a glassworks belonging to the Hukvaldy estate.
 It is considered that the village was founded on the order of Olomouc bishop Dětřich at the beginning of the 14th century.
 Iron ore was mined here from the 16th century, but the peak of mining did not occur until the 19th century.
 The railway was built in 1888.
 In 1911–1915, the first anti-alcohol treatment centre in the Czech lands operated here.